-In 2013, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including completion of a new transit plan for Kenosha County.
-Commission staff also expects to be near completion of the Washington County plan, to complete the update of public transit-human services coordination plans, and initiate a Waukesha County transit development plan.
+In 2014, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including completion of a new transit plan for Kenosha County, and expect to initiate the Ozaukee County and Waukesha County transit development plans.

-Initiation and completion of amendments to the 2013-2016 TIP.
+Initiation and completion of the 2015-2018 TIP.
 The Commission will also work with FHWA, FTA, WisDOT, and local units of government to periodically identify those projects that have been deferred beyond the four years of the TIP or have been dropped and should not be listed within the TIP.